adamhvt/infotrack-web-scraper/README.md

 # info-track-web-scraper
-Solution for the web scraper take home exercise using .Net, Angular and SQLLite.
+Solution for the web scraper take home exercise using .Net, Angular and SQLite.

 # Requirements
 This application requires the following to be able to run: